AmirMoshfeghi/website/multicluster/README.md

   manifest and add namespaces.
 - `west` - Modify the color and naming.
 - `east` - Modify the color and naming.
+- `south` - Modify the color and naming.